Best Studio Headphones for Recording, Mixing & Music Production

 The sound this model offers is well rounded and balanced.
 Open back construction and flat response orient ATH-R70x towards mixing duties.

-Beyerdynamic’s DT 1990 Pro is one of the strongest candidates for the title of the best open-back headphones set.
+Beyerdynamic’s DT 1990 Pro is one of the strongest candidates for the title of the best headphones for music production among open-back models.
 If the spotless performance is what you are after and are willing to pay for it, make sure to check this model out.

 The DT 1990 Pro comes in with beautifully designed ear cups with laser-etched metal grills and a leather-bound headband.
 It also features two pairs of interchangeable ear pads.
 The color scheme is black with just right amount of chrome details.